alexdevassy/Machine_Learning_CTF_Challenges/Fourtune_ML_CTF_Challenge/README.md

 To view the pulled images and their ID's use `docker images`

-Create container from image using `docker run -i -t -p 8080:8080 -p 80:80 <image ID> /bin/bash` use `exit` command to come out of the shell
+Create container from image using `docker run -i -t -p 8080:8080 -p 8888:8888 <image ID> /bin/bash` use `exit` command to come out of the shell.
+Port 8080 is for accessing web application and port 8888 is for accessing jupyter lab

 To view the created container use `docker ps -a`